ek926m/dotfiles/README.md

     $ brew install --cask gimp
     $ brew install --cask raspberry-pi-imager

+### other software
+    - download visual studio and install its dependencies that way
+    - download android studio and install its dependencies that way

 ### vscode keybindings.json
     // Place your key bindings in this file to override the defaults [